Microsoft's latest Xbox One is the most powerful console on the market, but what does that really mean?

 Will my ordinary Xbox One games work on Xbox One X?

-The following games are some of the existing games due to receive Xbox One X enhanced patches:
+The following games have already received Xbox One X enhanced patches:

 - Gears of War 4